 We believe that strong leaders have all our core values – Trust, Respect, Honesty, Kindness and Tolerance – but also compassion, empathy, and the ability to inspire, motivate and empower others.
-By providing opportunities from the start of each girl’s Cobham journey, and by instilling these values, our girls will have the potential, confidence and capability to be tomorrow’s leaders.
+By providing opportunities from the start of each student’s Cobham journey, and by instilling these values, our students will have the potential, confidence and capability to be tomorrow’s leaders.

 Guardian Convention and Student Leadership Team

 The annual Guardian Convention is the pinnacle of our commitment to student leadership.
 Students can stand for the positions of Clifton, Darnley, Lenox or Richmond House Captain or Guardian (Head Student).
 The Year 12 students applying for these roles are expected to write their manifesto and present themselves with a speech at the Convention.
 The whole school attend and each member of the community has the opportunity to cast their vote in a secret ballot.
 The results are announced at the end of the School day and the elected candidates form the Student Leadership Team (SLT).